WHY THE GRAND TABLEAU IS CHALLENGING AND HOW YOU CAN GET STARTED WITH IT

 Diagonals.
 The Snake, Lily, and Flowers suggest a positive renewal at work or in our career following some challenges.
 And the House, Lily, and Stork point to changes - possibly deep ones in our career and lifestyle.

 Columns.
 The Snake, Cross, and House in the left column suggest that we’ve had to end an involvement with a place or workplace, possibly because of a disappointment.
 But he Key, Lily, and Clover in the middle column are very positive and confirm there is an opportunity to step up to something better.
 In the left column, we clearly see positive changes coming through.
+The Stork, Moon, and Flowers, bring positive changes.
+The Moon can soften the Stork a little and suggest that the changes are somewhat gradual.

 Rows.
 In the top row, the Key and Stork point to a successful move, but the Snake cautions against rushing ahead.
 The middle row bears the Cross which can mean point to having to make difficult decisions.
 The bottom row is very positive suggesting we’re going to feel at home again once we’ve made these changes.
 They could be freeing and relieving.